aarsakian/FileSystemForensics/README.md

 Exporting files can be achieved either by mounting the evidence and providing its physical drive order and partition number or by using the acquired forensic image (Expert Witness Format), or a virtual machine disk format (VMDK).

 #### Examples #####
-you can explore NTFS by providing physical drive number and partition number
+you can explore NTFS or BTRFS by providing physical drive number and partition number

 e.g. *-physicaldrive 0 -partition 1* translates to \\\\.\\PHYSICALDRIVE0 D drive respectively,